Vision

 Innovation: Stem Cell Models

-Can blood derived stems cells be used to test whether individual patients will be helped by available and emerging medication treatments?
+Can blood derived stems cells models be used to test whether individual patients will be helped by available and emerging medication treatments?

 DNA strand